5 Strategies That’ll Help You Beat Uber’s Surge Pricing on New Year’s Eve

 1. Play the System

-Be that friend on New Year’s Eve.
+Be that friend on New Year’s Eve; keep an eye on all ride-sharing services.

 Download Uber, Lyft, Via or whichever app floats your boat.
 Fill ’em up with your billing info so you’re ready to go on the big night, then start scanning the competition.
 By having multiple options, you increase your chances of avoiding surge pricing.